CDX File Transmissions

 In order for carriers to receive delivery status notifications when a file was accepted or rejected by the DCO, the carrier’s primary administrator must configure the ETR Response Setup page in CDX.
 The DCOs may also provide a separate communication when the file is processed within their jurisdiction.
 Note that DCO processing times may vary.
 Please contact DCOs directly for specific processing requirements.

-The only file types currently available for receipt from participating DCOs are the WCRATING and WCCRIT files.
-Carriers can select to receive these files via SFTP/FTPS, the web or through email by the carrier’s primary administrator indicating the location preference in the Global Products setup page in CDX product.
+The only file types currently available for receipt from participating DCOs are the WCRATING, WCCRIT, and WCCPAP files.
+Carriers can select to receive these files via SFTP or through web pickup by the carrier’s primary administrator indicating the location preference in the Global Products setup page in CDX product.
 If a carrier selects to receive the files on the web, the files can be accessed and downloaded on the ETR Log screen.